-The first option uses four pNICs, two uplinks on the VxRail (system) vDS and two uplinks on the NSX vDS.
+The first option uses four pNICs, two uplinks on the VxRail (system) vDS, and two uplinks on the NSX vDS.

-There are two options in a six-pNIC design with two vDS.
+There are two options in a 6-pNIC design with two vDS.
 For the first option, we have four pNICs on the VxRail vDS and use two additional pNICs dedicated for NSX traffic on the NSX vDS.
-This might be required to keep Mgmt and vSAN/vMotion on different physical interfaces and also if NSX-T needs its own dedicated interfaces.
+This option might be required to keep Mgmt and vSAN/vMotion on different physical interfaces and also if NSX-T needs its own dedicated interfaces.

 Note: Starting with VCF 4.3, you can select what uplinks to use on the vDS for the Edge VM traffic when a dedicated NSXT vDS has been deployed with four uplinks.

 In this first example, two system vDS are used.
-The first vDS is used for management and NSX-T traffic, the second system vDS for vMotion and vSAN traffic.
+The first vDS is used for management and NSX-T traffic, the second system vDS is used for vMotion and vSAN traffic.
 This design also incorporates NIC-level redundancy.

 In the next example, vSAN is isolated to a dedicated network fabric.
-This might be needed if there is a requirement for physical separation of storage traffic from management and workload production traffic.
+This design might be needed if there is a requirement for physical separation of storage traffic from management and workload production traffic.

 Another option is to deploy the first system vDS with four uplinks.
 This option allows separation of vMotion from management and workload production traffic and allows vSAN on its own dedicated vDS.
 This option requires six pNICs per host.
 With VCF 4.3, you can pin the NSX-T traffic to the same NICs using either management, vMotion, or vSAN on either vDS.
-In this example, management NICs have been selected on system vDS1 which is the default behavior in the previous release.
+In this example, management NICs have been selected on system vDS1, which is the default behavior in the previous release.